 She tries so hard not to disappoint Him.
-She’s got something to worry about every second of the day.
+This means that she’s got something to worry about every second of the day.

-Sugar is a challenge.
+Sugar can be a challenge.
 Brown or white sweetener for guests?
-Should it come in a bowl, with a shared spoon or some stirrers, or is it proper to provide individual spoons at each place setting?
+Should it come in a bowl, with a shared spoon or stirrers instead?
+Is it proper to provide individual spoons at each place setting?
 What if the coffee is too strong, or not strong enough?
 Milk or cream or both?
 What if the discussion turns political while they’re drinking the coffee?
 There should be a quick go-to topic just in case.
 Tea must be made available too.
 Artificial sweetener?
 Yes, some people are on diets.

 It’s difficult to be Sam.

 Needless to say, spontaneity threatens to ruin Sam’s carefully arranged world.
 Even Mitchell has to book in to visit his wife.
 Sex is a somewhat unnecessary activity anyway.
 It’s last on Sam’s to-do list.
 That’s why, after a decade, the couple is childless and Mitchell has taken up a new hobby.